headlamp-k8s/plugins/flux/README.md

-# flux
+# Flux

-Flux plugin that provides views for flux installation on your cluster.
-Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.
+The Flux plugin provides a way to visualize Flux (should be installed in your cluster) in Headlamp.
+Flux is a tool for implementing GitOps and synchronizing Kubernetes clusters with sources of configuration (like Git repositories).
+It also automates updates to configuration when there is new code to deploy.

+This plugin adds a new item (Flux) to the sidebar to give the user an overview of the Flux installation on the cluster.

-## Installation
+## Flux Installation

-checkout the installation guide [here](https://fluxcd.io/flux/installation/)
+Please refer to the [official installation guide](https://fluxcd.io/flux/installation/) for Flux to learn to install it.